3. Describing research data (documentation, metadata)

 • codes of, and reasons for, missing values.

 Next: 4.
-Data storage during and after a research project
+Data storage, backup and sharing during a research project